idibau/cs2bim/README.md

 Example files can be downloaded with the following links.

-- [x] add some description to understand what's the difference between .ifc, _con.ifc, _int.ifc

 | ID | name | link | description |
 | ------ | ------ | ------ | ------ |
 |  1  |    200mx200m.ifc    |   https://drive.switch.ch/index.php/s/YOgygwb3ZqmG44v   | All areas (parcel, landcover etc.) that intersect with the 200m x 200m polygon are included |